fenago/oracle19c-labs/dataguard/lab_guides/lab_1.md

 Okay, so the primary is `orclcdb` and the secondary is `orcldg`.

-So, let's change environment variable back to the primary ORCLCDB:
+So, let's change environment variable back to the primary `orclcdb`:

 `. oraenv`